“[Goldfarb’s] winning ability to share her tales of bad judgment without a filter makes it easy to root for her.”—Publishers Weekly

 “This book is hilarious.
 Anna Goldfarb is a female Michael Ian Black.”—Three Library Cards

 As a barely employed, Ivy League-educated, 6’1” Jewish woman in her thirties who lives at home with her parents, Anna Goldfarb has trouble meeting guys.
-Besides being overeducated and underemployed, Anna is a “late bloomer” with a penchant for hooking up with shorter dudes (anyone north of 5’7”, Anna is not interested) and she’s unfortunately impressed by “the worst things ever,” so navigating the minefield of dating does not come easy to her.
-With her unique voice and witty humor, Philadelphia-based blogger Anna Goldfarb shares the hysterical and mortifying situations she has found herself in as she moves back home, puts up with her overbearing Jewish mother who has the local police on speed dial, and tries to grow up all while trying to meet a cute, shorter dude who doesn’t kill her boner.
+She’s a late bloomer — which, let’s be real, is a nice way of saying loser — with a penchant for hooking up with shorter dudes.
+Unfortunately, navigating the minefield of dating does not come easy to her.
+With her unique voice and witty humor, Philadelphia-based blogger Anna Goldfarb shares the hysterical and mortifying situations she has found herself in as she moves back home and tries to grow up all while trying to meet a cute, shorter dude.

-Clearly, I Didn’t Think This Through (November 6, 2012, Berkley Books, The Penguin Group) is now available in stores.
-You can order it at any of these places:
+Clearly, I Didn’t Think This Through (Berkley Books, The Penguin Group) is now available in stores or online through Amazon or Penguin.
+Already read it?
+You can add and review it on Goodreads.